telescopeѲptics.net .......................................................................................... CONTENTS

 2.3.
 Telescope magnification

-Telescope magnification is a ratio of the image size produced on the retina by a telescope, versus retinal image size of the naked eye.
-As FIG. 6 shows, image size on the retina in both cases is proportional to the apparent angle of view, giving telescope magnification as Mt= ε/α, ε and α being the apparent and true (semi) angle of view, respectively.
+Telescope magnification is given by a ratio of the image size produced on the retina when looking through a telescope, versus retinal image size with the naked eye.
+As FIG. 7 shows, image size on the retina in both cases is proportional to the apparent angle of view, giving telescope magnification as MT= ε/α, ε and α being the apparent and true (semi) angle of view, respectively.
 For sufficiently small ε, the angles relate nearly as their tangents.
-Replacing the two angles - with their tangents (tanε=h'/ƒ' and tanα=h'/ƒ) gives telescope magnification as:
+Replacing the two angles - with their tangents (tanε=h'/fE and tanα=h'/fO) gives telescope magnification as:

 Since this relation assumes small angle of view, it is strictly accurate only for small angular objects, not larger than about 10 degrees in the eyepiece.
 With the tangent increasing faster than the angle, large angular objects in the eyepiece will have lower actual magnification than indicated by this formula.
 For instance, a 1 arc minute object magnified to 1° apparent size will have actual magnification of 60, exactly as the formula indicates.
 But a 30 arc minute object magnified to 30° apparent size will also have actual magnification of 60, while the formula indicates 61.4.